 When Investing, Time Is Your Friend

-While investors often tend to evaluate their financial success over a relatively short time frame, such as quarterly or annually, in practice, their real investment horizon is typically much longer than that.
+While investors often tend to evaluate their financial success over a relatively short time frame, such as quarterly or annually, in practice their real investment horizon is typically much longer than that.
 As an investor, once you extend your time horizon to match your financial plan, then your potential deviation from the median outcome is likely to be reduced significantly.
-This is illustrated in Figure 7, which shows the 1-, 3-, 10-, and 20-year average and median returns for the S&P 500, together with the middle 50% return range (represented by the box), and extreme values (1.5 times the interquartile range represented by the upper and lower whiskers).
-Merely extending the investment horizon from 1 year to three years reduced uncertainty of returns significantly.
+This is illustrated by Figure 7 which shows the 1-, 3-, 10- and 20-year average and median returns for the S&P 500, together with their standard deviation (represented by the height of the box), and extreme values (represented the vertical line).
+Merely extending the investment horizon from twelve months to three years is seen to reduce the uncertainty of future returns significantly.
 Longer investment horizons reduced volatility in investment outcomes.

 Over Longer Investment Horizons, Return Uncertainty Diminished

 (Fig. 7) Average return (horizontal line) and median return (x) by holding period.

 Box equals the middle 50% return range.
 Extreme values (1.5x interquartile range) are given by the upper and lower vertical lines.

 Finally, even when we focus on worst- case scenarios as measured by the Value at Risk at the 95% confidence level over various time periods (Figure 8), we can see that the risk of losing money via a large drawdown diminished as the investment horizon was lengthened.

 Risk of Losing Money Diminished With the Length of the Investment Horizon